doanhuynh049/ComputerVision/readme.md

 Accuracy of training model: the agent could achieve high accuracy in the application’s output.
 It relates to selecting and training appropriate model (self-driving vehicle use reinforcement learning, machine learning used for image classification). we need to optimize parameter and ensuring they can perform in the real-world.
 In addition to, it has some factors that we need to concern are security (potential vulnerabilities in the application like system error, attack human), ethical consideration, scalability and adaptability.
 3. How will you form an approach for a problem?
-Understand the problem: clear understanding of the problem you are trying to solve. determine and analyze the problem statement, identify the key objectives, then establish the success criteria.
+Understand the problem: clear understanding of the problem we are trying to solve. determine and analyze the problem statement, identify the key objectives, then establish the success criteria.
 Gather relevant data to solve the problem, requirement and constraint related to the problem.
 If data’s problem happens, I will evaluate the quality and available of data, perform necessary data preprocessing step such as cleaning, normalization and feature engineering.
 Split data into training, validation and testing sets.
 Choose the appropriate model that suitable for the problem such as type of problem (classification, regression).
 4. How will you track your assignments/tasks?
 To track the assignments/ tasks, I use some following approaches:
 List To-Do: I create tablework to list all assignments and task the everyday.
 I often use the google To-Do list tool to make sure the prioritize tasks, set due dates and update the status of my progress.